Robert Jarvik

-Robert Koffler Jarvik (born May 11, 1946) is an American scientist, researcher and entrepreneur known for his role in developing the Jarvik-7 artificial heart.
+Robert Koffler Jarvik (May 11, 1946 – May 26, 2025) was an American scientist, researcher and businessman known for his role in developing the Jarvik-7 artificial heart.

 Early life

-Robert Jarvik was born in Midland, Michigan, to Norman Eugene Jarvik and Edythe Koffler Jarvik, and raised in Stamford, Connecticut.
-He is the brother to Jonathan Jarvik, a biological sciences professor at Carnegie Mellon University, as well as the nephew of Murray Jarvik, a pharmacologist who was the co-inventor of the nicotine patch.
+Robert Jarvik was born on May 11, 1946, in Midland, Michigan, to Norman Eugene Jarvik and Edythe Koffler Jarvik, and raised in Stamford, Connecticut.
+He was brother to Jonathan Jarvik, a biological-sciences professor at Carnegie Mellon University, as well as the nephew of Murray Jarvik, a pharmacologist who co-invented the nicotine patch.
+At an early age Jarvik showed interest in mechanics and medicine, which would later influence his work.
+By the age of 17 he had already obtained five patents for his inventions.

-Jarvik is a graduate of Syracuse University.
+Jarvik was a graduate of Syracuse University.
 He earned a master's degree in medical engineering from New York University.

 After being admitted to the University of Utah School of Medicine, Jarvik completed two years of study, and in 1971 was hired by Willem Johan Kolff, a Dutch-born physician-inventor at the University of Utah, who produced the first dialysis machine, and who was working on other artificial organs, including a heart.
 Jarvik received his M.D. in 1976 from the University of Utah.
-Jarvik is a medical scientist, and did not complete an internship or residency and has never been licensed to practice medicine.
+Jarvik was a medical scientist; he did not complete a clinical internship or residency and was never licensed to practice medicine.